Russ Harvey Consulting - Computer and Internet Services

 The threat actor targeted a senior DevOps engineer by exploiting vulnerable third-party software.
 The threat actor leveraged the vulnerability to deliver malware, bypass existing controls, and ultimately gain unauthorized access to cloud backups.
 The data accessed from those backups included system configuration data, API secrets, third-party integration secrets, and encrypted and unencrypted LastPass customer data.

-The loss of customer data wasn't reported for nearly two months.
+The loss of customer data wasn't reported until nearly two months later.

 Almost Secure